-Having been through a rollercoaster of self-inflicted wardrobe changes from size 8 to 14 then back to 10, it was a breath of fresh air to come across a book and an author who takes a more common-sense approach to not so much dieting, but making lifestyle choices that bring pleasure back to weightloss and are sustainable for managing long term results.
-Many of us have now been conditioned to cringe when confronted with pleasure-bringing foods and age-old dinner staples such as bread, butter, wine and dessert, so Mireille may seem extreme to some as she explores the satisfaction of eating everything in reasonable moderation and the importance of finding one’s own gastronomic (and gastric) balance for weightloss, but I think she is right!
+Yes, I too have been through a rollercoaster of self-inflicted wardrobe changes from size 8 to 14 then back to 10.
+So, it was a breath of fresh air to come across a book and an author who takes a more common-sense approach to not so much dieting but making lifestyle choices.
+Choices that bring pleasure back to weightloss and are sustainable for managing long term results.

 There is also the French women don’t get fat Cookbook for the more adventurous cooks.